dotenv-org/dotenv-org.github.io/docs/tutorials/sync.md

 ##### Tutorial

-# Syncing .env Files
+# Sync .env files

 Sync environment variables securely with Dotenv Vault.
-I'll show you how in this tutorial.
+Learn how in this tutorial.
 Let's get started.

 ---